 3.7.7.3 See also 4.7 (WIS-TechSpec-6: Managing operations of the WIS).

-Note: More information on the function and implementation of a Global Monitor is provided in the Guidance on technical specifications of WIS 2.0.
+Note: More information on the function and implementation of a Global Monitor is provided in the Guide to the WIS Vol. II (WMO-No. 1061).

 PART IV.
 WIS TECHNICAL SPECIFICATIONS